* This is the Consumer Version. *

 The appendix is a small finger-shaped tube projecting from the large intestine near the point where it joins the small intestine.
 The appendix may have some immune function, but it is not an essential organ.

 The cause of appendicitis is not fully understood.
 However, in most cases, a blockage inside the appendix probably starts a process.
 The blockage may be from a small, hard piece of stool, a foreign body, or, rarely, even worms.
 As a result of the blockage, the appendix becomes inflamed and infected.
 If inflammation continues without treatment, the appendix can rupture.
-A ruptured appendix spills bacteria-laden intestinal contents into the abdominal cavity, causing peritonitis (inflammation and usually infection of the abdominal cavity), which may result in a life-threatening infection.
-A rupture also may cause a pus-filled pocket of infection (abscess) to form.
-In a woman, the ovaries and fallopian tubes may become infected, and the resulting blockage of the fallopian tubes may cause infertility.
-A ruptured appendix also may allow bacteria to infect the bloodstream—a life-threatening condition called sepsis (see Sepsis and Septic Shock).
+A ruptured appendix may cause a pus-filled pocket of infection (abscess) to form.
+As a result, peritonitis (inflammation and usually infection of the abdominal cavity, which may result in a life-threatening infection) may develop.
+In a woman, the ovaries and fallopian tubes may become infected, and the resulting scarring may block the fallopian tubes and cause infertility.
+A ruptured appendix also may allow bacteria to infect the bloodstream—a life-threatening condition called sepsis.

 In many people, particularly infants and children, the pain may be widespread rather than confined to the right lower portion of the abdomen.
 In older people and in pregnant women, the pain may be less severe, and the area is less tender.

-If the appendix is ruptured, pain and fever may become severe.
-Worsening infection can lead to shock (see Shock).
+If the appendix ruptures, pain may lessen for several hours.
+Then, peritonitis occurs, and pain and fever may become severe.
+Worsening infection can lead to shock.